Congratulations and welcome to Trevs – we can’t wait to meet you!

 - Ordered a bedding pack from College which will be in your room on arrival

-- Made an online booking for the International Student Welcome Service at https://www.dur.ac.uk/international/newstudents/airport_trainstation_welcomeservice/durham_autumn/ (Deadline is September 27th!)
+- Booked at International Student Welcome Service at https://www.dur.ac.uk/international/newstudents/airport_trainstation_welcomeservice/durham_autumn/ (Optional, deadline is September 22th!)

-- Gotten the necessary vaccinations (meningococcal type C) and checked if you need a tuberculosis certificate (check https://www.dur.ac.uk/welcome/health/ for more info)
+- Gotten the necessary vaccinations (meningococcal type C) and checked if you need a tuberculosis certificate (https://www.dur.ac.uk/undergraduate/welcome/medical/)

 - Made sure to check your email regularly?
 That is one thing you’ll need to get used to!

-- Sent me (Melissa) a message/email to have a chat, ask questions and get excited!
+- Sent me (Clemie) a message/email to have a chat, ask questions

 Have you got the following?